AandyTang/frequently-used-example/new.md

 - the authorities are `accusing` them of trying to overthrow the government
 - donald trump has released a video on social media `condemning` the chaotic scenes
 - he also `conceded` that a new administration would now take office

+## 20/01/2021
+- in response to a `rise` in coronavirus cases
+- donald trumps has approved a state of emergency for washington to `tighten security`
+- elsewhere accross the u.s
+- a week before his term ends
+- he urge americans to be united